Skip to content

 Technical Deep Dive

-This page explains the technical side of Koharu's manga pipeline: what each model does, how the stages fit together, and why layout analysis, segmentation masks, OCR, inpainting, and translation are handled separately.
+This page covers the technical structure of Koharu's manga pipeline: what each model does, how the stages fit together, and why text and bubble detection, segmentation masks, OCR, inpainting, and translation are handled separately.

 The page pipeline in implementation terms